Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-Starting with RepRapFirmware 3.2.0-beta3 there is a more fine granular logging available that is not split into 3 log levels plus no logging.
+Starting with RepRapFirmware 3.2.0-beta3 there is a more fine granular logging available that is split into 3 log levels plus no logging.
 Each line in the log will have the log level of that message added right after the timestamp.

 * WARN: All log messages from previous versions will fall into this log level
 * INFO: G10, M117, M291 and M292 invocations will fall into this log level
-* DEGUG: all output not listed above will be logged within this log level
+* DEBUG: all output not listed above will be logged within this log level

 **Caution**: do not rename or delete the current log file while logging is enabled!